A Menstruation Movie Is On The Short List For An Oscar Nomination

 Later that year, he began to experiment.
 He was intent on creating a cheaper sanitary napkin.
 "In the '90s, the napkins were available in Indian stores and supermarkets, but because of high production costs, they were out of reach of many," he says.
 And they weren't always available in rural areas.

-At first, he thought he'd solved the problem when he wrapped tufts of cotton in gauze.
+At first, he thought he had solved the problem when he wrapped tufts of cotton in gauze.
 Yet he soon realized that his handmade creation was flimsy and would disintegrate in minutes.
 It wasn't easy to use either, his wife told him.

 But he wasn't about to give up.